 Being a NICU mom isn’t easy.
 Never in a million years did I think I would be a NICU mom.
-I knew Tristan would be born early and would have to stay in the NICU but I never expected it to be for a long time.
+I knew Tristan would be born weeks early and would have to stay in the Neonatal Intensive Care Unit but I never expected it to be for a long time.
 As of today, the NICU has been our second home for 103 days.
+Some good days, some bad.
 There’s nothing at all that I can say that will make the shock of NICU life easier but I can share with you a few things that no one tells you about being a NICU mom.

-Only other NICU parents will understand what you’re going through.
+2. Only another NICU mom will understand what you’re going through.

-All in all, being a NICU mom isn’t easy but it’s a life that I wouldn’t trade for anything in the world.
+Being a NICU mom isn’t easy but it’s a life that I wouldn’t trade for anything in the world.
 It has made my marriage and my family better.
+My time in the NICU has truly changed my outlook on life.
 Every day we fight for our son and watch him grow stronger.
 I hope the secrets I’ve shared about being a NICU mom can help someone if they ever find themselves in the same situation.